Yi Poik

-Yi Poik (May 31, 1876 - October 18, 1959) was the grandmother of Kim Il Sung and great-grandmother of Kim Jong Il.
+Yi Poik (31 May 1876 – 18 October 1959) was the paternal grandmother of Kim Il Sung, great-grandmother of Kim Jong Il and great-great grandmother of Kim Jong Un.
 She was a farmer from Pyongyang, South Pyongan Province, North Korea, and the wife of Kim Pohyŏn, who was also a farmer.

 Life

-She was born on May 31, 1876 in Pyongyang, Pyongan Province, Joseon.
+She was born on 31 May 1876 in Pyongyang, Pyongan Province, Joseon.

 She eventually married Kim Pohyŏn, a farmer, and gave birth to three sons and three daughters: eldest son Kim Hyong-jik (father of Kim Il Sung), second son Kim Hyongnok, third son Kim Hyŏnggwŏn, eldest daughter Kim Gu-il, second daughter Kim Hyong-sil, and third daughter Kim Hyong-bok.

-On June 4, 1937, the Battle of Pochonbo occurred in Kapsan County, South Hamgyong Province.
+On 4 June 1937, the Battle of Pochonbo occurred in Kapsan County, South Hamgyong Province.
 Later, Kim Yong-ju, who worked as an interpreter for the Japanese army, learned that the mastermind of the attack was his brother Kim Il Sung.
 In order to gain Kim Yong-ju's cooperation, Japan handed over his grandmother.

-On August 15, 1945, her grandson Kim Il Sung returned to China from the Soviet Union.
+On 15 August 1945, her grandson Kim Il Sung returned to China from the Soviet Union.

 Death and legacy

-She died on October 18, 1959, at the age of 83 and a statue in her honor stands at the Revolutionary Martyrs' Cemetery.
+She died on 18 October 1959, at the age of 83 and a statue in her honor stands at the Revolutionary Martyrs' Cemetery.

 Yi Poik and Kim Pohyŏn were likened as "patriots" by the Editorial Committee for the Short Biography of Kim Il Sung.

 On 19 August 2013, wreaths were sent by various North Korean organizations to the tombs of Yi Poik and Kim Pohyŏn.